pixelastic/blog.pixelastic.com/app/_posts/2025-01-03-counting-elements-airtable.md

 But I couldn't find a way to get the length of the array.
 There is no `ARRAYLENGTH` method.

+Edit: Seems like there is a **Count** type that does exactly that.
+It was there, in plain sight, and I never saw it.
+It's a much better solution than the hack I'm describing here.

 ### The workaround

 Still, I found a clever / hackish way to get that information, by using a mix of string and regexp functions.
 Let me walk you through it: